hritupon/StayTouch/README.md

-# StayTouch
+# StayInTouch
 StayInTouch with your friends & family, by asking a simple question...
-"What are doing?"
+"What are you doing?"